intelsdi-x/swan/misc/dev/vagrant/singlenode/README.md

 There is a possibility to use your local ~/.glide for caching golang dependencies.
-***Please be informed that every single change inside Virtualbox VM will affect on local ~/.glide too*** To use your local ~/.glide please make sure that this directory exists and `COPY_GLIDE` environmental variable is set to "true"
+***Please be informed that every single change inside Virtualbox VM will affect on local ~/.glide too*** To use your local ~/.glide please make sure that this directory exists and `SHARE_GLIDE_CACHE` environmental variable is set to "true"

 ## Manually running provision scripts
 - Before running provision scripts, import your private ssh key into your GitHub account.